Save 20% on Siam Boran this June โ€” Use code BORAN20 at booking

 Is This Route Right for You?

-• Walkers looking for a short, structured route
+• Walkers wanting a short, easy route

-• Visitors staying near Silom or Rama IV
+• Visitors staying near Silom or Sathorn

 Local Insight

-Related Bangkok Walking and Cycling Routes
+Related Bangkok Routes